Duty and Honor: Critical reviews

 "Duty and Honor" received extremely positive reviews from critics.
-Eric Goldman of IGN gave the episode a "great" 8 out of 10 and wrote, "Phillip may have a son with Irina!
+Eric Goldman of IGN gave the episode a "great" 8 out of 10 and wrote, "Philip may have a son with Irina!
 That was a hell of a thing for him (and us!) to learn, though by the end of the episode, he was unsure whether it was the truth.
 I feel like it was though...
 But for now, Irina is gone, so that will be a question left for the future."

 Emily St. James of The A.V.
 Club gave the episode an "A" grade and wrote, "'Duty And Honor' hit me almost directly where I live.
 There were two scenes that very nearly made me cry, and TV rarely provokes much of any emotional reaction in me at all.
 I've always thought the real strength of The Americans was that it embedded its admittedly nifty spy subplots into a fairly universal story about just how much work marriage could be, and if the series could seem like it's endlessly spinning its wheels in this regard, it hasn't seemed that way yet because this is just the simple truth."

 Alan Sepinwall of HitFix wrote, "Those details may never come out, but it's a reminder that no matter what either party feels, or how hard they work at it, they're trying to patch together a structure built on a rotten foundation.
 Another great episode of what continues to be a sterling debut season."
 Matt Zoller Seitz of Vulture gave the episode a 4 star rating out of 5 and wrote, "More so than any episode since 'Gregory,' 'Duty and Honor' zeroes in on the barely healed fissures that exist in all relationships, even seemingly stable ones, and that sometimes crack under stress."

 Vicky Frost of The Guardian wrote, "I slightly sigh at storylines like this: unforeseeable and previously unmentioned obstacles suddenly arriving at opportune moments to wreak havoc.
 It has largely been Philip who has tried to bring the Jennings' marriage alive to this point.
 Handy to have his beloved ex turn up just as he began to seriously doubt Elisabeth, leaving the two women competing for his affections."
 Carla Day of TV Fanatic gave the episode a 4.8 star rating out of 5 and wrote, "The Americans continues to impress with its tight storytelling, compelling characters, and ability to be unpredictable at the right times."